 The best information is available at the ISP websites where they release the list of devices that are compatible with their services.

 Also, if you already have a modem in mind, you can cross-check the same to look for any kind of compatibility issues.
-Last but not least, most of the modems come with product descriptions which reveal the compatibility aspects of the same.
+Last but not least, most of the modems come with product descriptions that reveal the compatibility aspects of the same.
 However, for the same to work, you need to have the ISP details handy.

-In most cases, majority of the modems are compatible with the the service providers.
+In most cases, the majority of the modems are compatible with the service providers.
 However, smaller service providers might have certain discretionary aspects that lead to compatibility issues.

-Alternatively, you shall to talk to the ISP and provide the MAC of the concerned modem which is usually engraved at the bottom.
+Alternatively, you shall talk to the ISP and provide the MAC of the concerned modem which is usually engraved at the bottom.
 This way, the ISP can automate the process for you, mostly via internet browsers.